 Rodents hit a similar trashy jackpot in New Orleans after Hurricane Katrina swept through in 2005, bringing plenty of garbage and shelter in empty buildings, according to news reports.
 Hurricane Isaac, however, washed ashore tens of thousands of dead "swamp rats," whose rotting corpses presented quite a health hazard in Mississippi. [ Gallery: Swamp Rats Die en Masse After Isaac ]

 Some 28 million rats have been reported to lurk in the dark, wet subway tunnels of New York City, though official numbers are hard to come by.
 Whether these rats, post-flooding, pose a human health risk will depend on how quickly water above ground evaporates and how quickly subway crews can clean out the tunnels.

 Rats can carry leptospirosis, a bacterial infection that causes fever, nausea and occasionally meningitis.
 If rats urinate in stagnant pools of water, people with open wounds who come in contact with the water could become infected, Leirs said.

-Leirs said repair crews may encounter a grisly sight when re-entering the tunnels: tons of dead rats.
+Repair crews may encounter a gory sight when reentering the tunnels: Tons of dead rats, Leirs said.
 But with the city's debris swept underground, that may be the least of their concerns.